 The presence of varicose veins can also mark the first stage of another serious disease known as chronic venous disease.
-When the blood pooling in the varicose veins leaks into the surrounding tissues, the brawny skin discoloration of the lower leg, particularly the ankle and calf, can result.
+When the blood pooling in the varicose veins leaks into the surrounding tissues, the result can be brawny skin discoloration of the lower leg, particularly the ankle and calf.
 This hardening and darkening of the skin could cause painful and persistent skin ulcers that are hard to heal.

 Get Rid of Varicose Veins Fast

 Though some people are interested in varicose vein treatment for cosmetic reasons, everyone who has this condition should be seen by a professional who specializes in treating varicose veins.
 Otherwise, significant health problems could develop in the future.

 What Are the Common Treatment Options for Varicose Veins?